melekmoalla/holbertonschool-validation/module2_task3/README.md

 - `make clean`: Stops the application, deletes the binary and log files.
 - `make help`: Tests the application by sending HTTP requests.
 - `make lint`: Tests the application by sending HTTP requests.
-- `make tunit-tests`: Tests the application by sending HTTP requests.
 - `make integration-test`: Tests the application by sending HTTP requests.
-Please refer to the Makefile for more details on each stage.

 ## Makefile Targets